6 Tips To Reduce Your Risk And Keep Gout Outbreaks At Bay

 If you are looking to dietary changes to lower uric acid levels and reduce your risk of gout attacks, the advice is to limit intake of animal fats, meat and high-purine foods.
 Foods high in purines include anchovies, bouillon, brains, broth, consommé, dried legumes, goose, gravy, heart, herring, kidneys, liver, mackerel, meat extracts, mincemeat, mussels, partridge, fish roe, sardines, scallops, shrimp, sweetbreads, baker’s yeast, brewer’s yeast, and yeast extracts (e.g., Marmite, Vegemite).

 Purines are substances in animal and plant foods that the body converts into uric acid.
 When uric acid builds up too quickly it gets deposited in needle-shaped crystals in the tissues of the body – ouch!
 A 2004 study found that increased meat and shellfish intake resulted in approximately 50% higher risk of gout development.
 Instead opt for alkaline proteins found in plants, fish and low-fat dairy; and make sure to eat inflammation managing foods like cherries.
-If you are wanting inflammation support, try our Omega 3 QH Ultra Fish Oil or Green Lipped Mussel Powder.
+If you are wanting inflammation support, try our Omega 3 / QH Premium or Green Lipped Mussel Powder.

 3. Being Overweight